 The new product will be marketed by Xampla, a University of Cambridge spin-out company.
-The company will introduce a range of disposable sachets and capsules later this year.
+The company will introduce a range of single-use sachets and capsules later this year.
 They can replace the plastic used in everyday products such as dishwasher tablets and laundry detergent capsules.
-The results are reported in the journal Nature Communications .
+The results are reported in the journal Nature Communications. .

 The secret of THIS spider's web?
 Vegetable proteins

 For many years, Professor Tuomas Knowles of the Cambridge Department of Chemistry Yusuf Hamied has carried out research on the behavior of proteins.
 Much of his research has focused on what happens when proteins "misbehave" and cause disease such as Alzheimer's disease.